xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

 4. Confirm the deployment (this step is required by the `-c` parameter).
 5. Confirm this worked by browsing to https://<webapp_name>.azurewebsites.net/

 Hopefully, you now have a provisioned website!
 Or close to one - importing a `BACPAC` file can take a few minutes.
-If your site hasn't fully provisioned yet, feel free to make a start on the next step.
+If your site hasn't fully provisioned yet, feel free to make a start on the next step - or if you haven't already, kick off the start of the next exercise as that will also involve a short wait (up to and including the `pulumi new azure-python` step).
 Make sure you commit your code before continuing!

 ### Step 7: Tidy up